Philanthropy and Citizenship—Hand in Hand

 Ask the question: "Where is philanthropy evident at the national, state and local levels of government?"
 Ask students to list examples of the use of philanthropic activities in our democratic government.
-Create a list on the board and discuss.
-(Examples could include: candidates for political office who are volunteers until they are elected; registering voters; running a polling place on election day; 80% of firefighters are volunteers; public schools; public libraries; courts, jails, prisons use volunteers; homeless shelters receiving government. money.)
+Create a list on the board and discuss (see handout for examples).

-Working in a whole group setting, allow the learners to complete the chart with examples of how each sector contributes to the success of the Olympic Games.
-Guide students to a conclusion regarding the necessity of all groups doing their share for the common good.
+Guide students to a conclusion that we need all sectors doing their share for the common good.
 Ask for other examples in life where the four sectors work together for the common good (child care, health care, research, environmental stewardship).

 Model the next activity by reading "Philanthropy Found in Government" rap song (Attachment One).
 The song is a compilation of ideas from the previous brainstorming activity.

 Philanthropy and Society Rap: Put students into small groups of two or three.
 Assign each group a role from which to consider how philanthropy is used.
-Use Roles in Society Handout (Attachment Two).
-Instruct students to follow the teacher example and construct a Rap Song about their ideas using Rap Song Rubric (Attachment Three) as a guide.
+Use Roles in Society Handout (handout).
+Instruct students to follow the teacher example and construct a Rap Song or poem about their ideas using Rap Song Rubric (handout) as a guide.